Stuffed Mushrooms with Caramelized Onions, Bacon and Gouda

 Stuff the mushrooms with filling, pressing lightly to compact but not so much that you break the mushroom.

-Bake at 350 degrees for around 30 minutes or until cheese has melted.
+To Bake—Heat oven to 375 degrees and bake on a sheet tray for around 30 minutes or until cheese has melted.

-Or arrange on a tray and freeze, then transfer to a plastic bag for frozen storage.
-When ready to use spread frozen mushrooms on a baking sheet and bake 4o minutes.
+To Freeze—Arrange stuffed mushrooms on a tray and freeze, then transfer to a plastic bag for frozen storage.
+When ready to use spread frozen mushrooms on a baking sheet and bake 3–4o minutes in a 375 degree oven.